The Alhambra in Granada - Essential Guide, Practical Information and Tips

 The Alhambra Museum

-The Alhambra and the Generalife are the main symbols of the splendour and power reached by the Nasrid dynasty, which founded the kingdom of Granada in 1246.
+The Alhambra and the Generalife are the main symbols of the splendour and power achieved by the Nasrid dynasty, which founded the kingdom of Granada in 1246.

 Its beauty lies in its magnificent architecture, fascinating decoration, numerous gardens, fountains and courtyards.